kasper/phoenix/API.md

 - `off(int identifier)` disables the managed handler for a key with the given identifier
 - `key` read-only property for the key character in lower case or case sensitive special key
 - `modifiers` read-only property for the key modifiers in lower case
-- `new Key(String key, Array<String> modifiers, Function callback)` constructs and binds the key character with the specified modifiers (can be an empty list) to a callback function and returns the handler, you must keep a reference to the handler in order for your callback to get called, you can have multiple handlers for a single key combination, however only one can be enabled at a time, any previous handler for the same key combination will automatically be disabled, the callback function receives its handler as the first argument and as the second argument a boolean that indicates if the key was repeated
+- `new Key(String key, Array<String> modifiers, Function callback)` constructs and binds the key character with the specified modifiers (can be an empty list) to a callback function and returns the handler, you must keep a reference to the handler in order for your callback to get called, you can have multiple handlers for a single key combination, only one can be enabled at a time, any previous handler for the same key combination will automatically be disabled, the callback function receives its handler as the first argument and as the second argument a boolean that indicates if the key was repeated (key combination is held down)
 - `isEnabled()` returns `true` if the key handler is enabled, by default `true`
 - `enable()` enables the key handler, any previous handler for the same key combination will automatically be disabled, returns `true` if successful
 - `disable()` disables the key handler, returns `true` if successful

 ## 13. Event

-Use the `Event`-object to construct events, access their properties or to disable the event.
+Use the `Event`-object to construct events, access their properties or to disable them.
 You can have multiple handlers for a single event.

 ```java
 class Event implements Identifiable